What this sample shows

 02 · Agency envelope & mission fit — where the dollars sit vs. where the cyber mission sits

 (Confidence: High.)
 The dollars and the mission are not the same agency, and a buyer should hold both in view.
 (Source: per-agency obligation legs, read one query per agency for DHS, VA and GSA so the agency attribution is reliable rather than inferred.)
-Reading each agency on its own resolved-award leg, GSA carries the largest resolved IT-services book (~$24.99B on its top awards), with VA close behind (~$23.69B) and DHS at ~$8.81B.
+Reading each agency on its own award leg, GSA carries the largest IT-services book (~$24.99B on its top awards), with VA close behind (~$23.69B) and DHS at ~$8.81B.
 GSA's scale reflects its role as the government-wide acquisition hub (the vehicles other agencies buy through), and VA's reflects a very large health-IT modernization program.
 DHS — which houses CISA, the federal agency that owns the zero-trust mandate — is the smaller book by dollars but the truest fit by mission.

-| Agency | Resolved IT-services obligations (top awards) | Role / mission fit |
+| Agency | IT-services obligations (top awards) | Role / mission fit |

 |---|---|---|